They were born 48 years apart, one on December 18, 1886, in The Narrows, Georgia, and the other on December 19, 1934, in Baltimore, Maryland.

 Now, with every game on TV, highlights of the newest greatest Tigers player, Miguel Cabrera is causing debate that he, not Kaline, or Cobb, is the best Motown ballplayer ever.

-Cabrera, the best hitter in baseball today, has won two American League MVP Awards and in 2012 won the Triple Crown, just like Cobb did in 1909, although Cobb's 9 homers pale in comparison to the 44 home runs Cabrera hit in 2012.
+Cabrera, the best hitter in baseball today, has won two American League MVP Awards , in 2012 and 2013, and in 2012 won the Triple Crown, just like Cobb did in 1909, although Cobb's 9 homers pale in comparison to the 44 home runs Cabrera hit in 2012.

 Cabrera's 2012 Triple Crown was the first by any big leaguer since 1967.